 Pennies for Peace is a program of the 501(c)3 non-profit organization, Central Asia Institute (CAI).
 CAI was co-founded by Greg Mortenson in 1996 and the organization empowers communities of Central Asia through literacy and education, especially for girls, promotes peace through education, and conveys the importance of these activities globally.

-The Pennies for Peace service-learning program began at Westside Elementary School in River Fall, WI in 1994, when students, through their own initiative, raised 62,340 pennies to help Greg build his first school in Pakistan.
+The Pennies for Peace service-learning program began at Westside Elementary School in River Falls, WI in 1994, when students, through their own initiative, raised 62,340 pennies to help Greg Mortenson build a school in Korphe, Pakistan.
 Greg came to Westside at the invitation of his mother, Jerene Mortenson, who was the principal at Westside.
 The story of the first Pennies for Peace campaign is recounted in the Three Cups of Tea as follows (used with permission):

 Jerene Mortenson had been anxiously following her son’s odyssey from her new home in River Falls, Wisconsin.
 After finishing her Ph.D., she had been hired as principal of the Westside Elementary School.
 Jerene convinced her son to visit, and to give a slide show and speech to 600 students in her school.
 “I’d been having a really hard time explaining to adults why I wanted to help students in Pakistan,” Mortenson says.
 “But the kids got it right away.
 When they saw the pictures, they couldn’t believe that there was a place where children sat outside in cold weather and tried to hold classes without teachers.
 They decided to do something about it.”